 Description of Activities

-Students can obtain lab books from the department to create a log of all practical work.
+Students are given as part of teaching resources lab books to create a log of all practical work.
 They can also buy CGP revision guides and workbooks from the department.

 Science is a required qualification for entry into a number of professions including: Engineering, Sports Science, Medicine (human and animal), any laboratory work and many more.